savbell/whisper-writer/README.md

     <img src="./assets/ww-demo-image-02.gif" alt="WhisperWriter demo gif" width="340" height="136">
 </p>

-WhisperWriter is a versatile speech-to-text application that leverages multiple transcription backends, including [OpenAI's Whisper model](https://openai.com/research/whisper) and [Faster Whisper](https://github.com/SYSTRAN/faster-whisper/), to automatically transcribe audio from your microphone to the active window or other configurable outputs.
+WhisperWriter is a versatile speech-to-text application that leverages multiple transcription backends, including [OpenAI's Whisper model](https://openai.com/research/whisper), [Faster Whisper](https://github.com/SYSTRAN/faster-whisper/), and [VOSK](https://alphacephei.com/vosk/) to automatically transcribe audio from your microphone to the active window or other configurable outputs.

 ### Key Features

 - **Multiple Profiles**: Configure and switch between different transcription setups on-the-fly.
-- **Flexible Backends**: Support for local (Faster Whisper) and API-based (OpenAI) transcription.
+- **Flexible Backends**: Support for local (Faster Whisper, VOSK) and API-based (OpenAI) transcription.
 - **Customizable Shortcuts**: Each profile can have its own activation shortcut.
 - **Various Recording Modes**: Choose from continuous, voice activity detection, press-to-toggle, or hold-to-record modes.
 - **Post-Processing**: Apply customizable post-processing scripts to refine transcription output.
-- **Multiple Output Methods**: Write to active window, clipboard, or custom output handlers.
+- **Multiple Output Methods**: Write to active window or implement new output handlers.
-- **Streaming Support**: Some backends support real-time transcription for immediate feedback.
+- **Streaming Support**: VOSK backend supports real-time transcription for immediate feedback.

 ### How It Works

 WhisperWriter runs in the background, waiting for configured keyboard shortcuts.
 When a shortcut is pressed, the corresponding profile is activated, initiating the following process:

 1. **Recording**: Audio is captured from the specified input device.
-2. **Transcription**: The audio is processed by the configured backend (Faster Whisper or OpenAI).
+2. **Transcription**: The audio is processed by the configured backend.
 3. **Post-Processing**: The transcribed text undergoes any specified post-processing steps.
 4. **Output**: The final text is sent to the configured output method (e.g., typed into the active window).